ucg8j/blog/posts/test-driving-holo3-computer-use-agent.md

 - Target lists as objects instead of strings.
 - Coordinates embedded in reasoning instead of the `coordinate` field.

-I have an `actions.py` repairs common cases before giving up.
-This came directly from early simple attempts.
-My first working attempt, a simple 'do a google search of bags', the model knew what to do but produced malformed coordinates and lowercase key names.
+`actions.py` repairs common cases before giving up.
+This came directly from early attempts.
+In my first working run, a simple "do a google search of bags" task, the model knew what to do but produced malformed coordinates and lowercase key names.

 ### History Prevents Repetition